wsydney76/extras/README.md

 Also, it can only detect relationships in the `relations` database table, so it won't work for links created by reference tags, or in CKEditor inline links.

 Only handles Craft's own element types, Products/Variants from Craft Commerce, and (on special request) the Campaign element type from Campaign plugin.

-### Updates

-Update 2025-07-31: Provisionally added support for detecting relationships via the new Content Block field.

-Update: 2025-04-14: Started some cleanup, simplified some code, removed some unused stuff, added some settings and permission checks.
-Not yet fully tested, but should (mostly) work.

-Update: 2025-04-19: Added the Draft Package utility.

-Update: 2025-04-22: Added cross-site validation.

-Also pushed a Craft 5 version of the [Content Overview Plugin](https://github.com/wsydney76/craft-contentoverview/tree/craft5), that should work with this version.

 ### Drafts Helpers